The Crossroads

 Then, without a word, it turned and vanished into the lengthening shadows.

 The battle was won, but their quest, they all knew, had only just begun.
+The dreams had led them true.
+The crossroads had been crossed.
+And the path ahead, stretching into the gathering darkness around Cresthaven, was uncertain and perilous.

 Discover more from Cresthaven RPG